lhmzhou/beyond-lennon-walls/README.md

 - Think about your audience: Do your friends really want to read seven heavily-captioned posts, or do they prefer a single post summary?
 - Engage carefully with friends & family: Sometimes it's best to agree to disagree and move on for now.
 - Engage carefully (or not at all) with the trolls: Do you really need to win that argument on the internet with someone you don't know?

+More about this by Reddit user @vikingbiochemist: [Don't drown the signal in noise: Unsolicited advice for the fine people of this sub from a PR professional](https://www.reddit.com/r/HongKong/comments/cwjzyg/dont_drown_the_signal_in_noise_unsolicited_advice/).

 ---